rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

     [
         "Grammar",
         "Example",
-        ...
+        ... ast nodes for consumption by assembler ...
     ]

-This AST is passed to the `asts` rule in the assembler:
+This ast is passed to the `asts` rule in the assembler:

 $:code:rlmeta-poster-2/src/assembler.rlmeta:^  asts *=:.